Manuelito

-Manuelito was a prominent Navajo leader who rallied his nation against the oppression of the United States military.
-For several years he led a group of warriors in resisting federal efforts to forcibly remove the Navajo people to Bosque Redondo, New Mexico, via the Long Walk in 1864.
-After being relocated to Bosque Redondo, Manuelito was among the leaders who signed the 1868 treaty, ending a period of imprisonment in United States government internment camps and establishing a reservation for the Navajo.
-Manuelito was also an advocate for western education for Navajo children, with his famous quote, “… My grandchildren, education is a ladder.
-Tell our people to take it.”
+For several years, Manuelito led a group of warriors in resisting U.S. efforts to forcibly move the Navajo to Bosque Redondo in New Mexico Territory.
+One such effort was the Long Walk of the Navajo in 1864.
+After ultimately being relocated to Bosque Redondo, Manuelito was among the leaders who signed the 1868 treaty with the U.S. which ended a period of imprisonment in U.S. government internment camps, and established a reservation for the Navajo.
+Manuelito was also an advocate for western education of Navajo children.